Alice in Wonderland syndrome, also known as Todd syndrome, is a rare condition affecting the sensory inputs in the brain.

 The most reported clinical manifestation is microscopic or macroscopic haematuria.

 Cerebellar, hippocampal, and basal nuclei transient oedema with restricted diffusion (CHANTER) syndrome is a recently described constellation of imaging findings in adults with opioid neurotoxicity.
 It is characterised by cytotoxic oedema in the bilateral hippocampi and cerebellar cortices, and ...

 Paediatric opioid use‐associated neurotoxicity with cerebellar oedema (POUNCE) syndrome is a toxic encephalopathy in children with opioid overdose that features prominent cerebellar oedema.
 Cerebellar predominance, along with variable supratentorial involvement, appears to be a distinct pattern ...

 Reversible acute cerebellar toxicity (REACT) syndrome is a potentially reversible acute encephalopathic syndrome 1,2.

 REACT is a rare syndrome that has been associated with several opioid and chemotherapeutic agents, including Minnelide 1,2.

-The Van Wyk Grumbach syndrome is characterized by chronic hypothyroidism with high levels of thyroid-stimulating hormone (TSH), delayed bone age, precocious puberty but lacking pubic and axillary hair growth 1.
+The Van Wyk Grumbach syndrome is characterised by chronic hypothyroidism with high levels of thyroid-stimulating hormone (TSH), delayed bone age, precocious puberty but lacking pubic and axillary hair growth 1.